AIN Transplant Institute

 Post Transplant Care Q&A

 Absolutely.
 Prior to your visit, you will have bloodwork done including your kidney function panel and drug levels.
-Based on your drug levels, we might adjust or continue your current dose of rejection pills.
+Based on your drug levels, we might adjust or continue your current dose of anti-rejection pills.

 Your concern is legitimate, but rest assured, you can call or email us any time of the day to review the new medication and we will provide you with our expert opinion

-That depends on several factors, but generally at least every 3-6 months, however, we are also able to see you sooner and more frequently if indicated.
+That depends on several factors, but generally at least every 3-6 months.
+However, we are also able to see you sooner and more frequently if indicated.

 Yes.
 After your transplant, you will initially have frequent appointments with the transplant team to make sure you are recovering well.
 These visits will be less frequent over time as you begin your transition back to the referring transplant Institute at AIN.
 At the transplant Institute, we have partnered up with all the university hospitals in Chicago and are in constant communication with your team to ensure a safe and seamless transition of care.